-Let’s start off with the absolute bare essentials.
+Let’s start off with the absolute bare minimum.

 Speaking of the weather.

-Summer in South Africa means a few thundershowers are inevitable, and staying dry means staying warm.
-That’s where your hard shell comes in.
-We have a rain jacket that has a higher water column than most tents – the Black Diamond Stormline Stretch Rain Shell will have you covered.
-If you’re a casual car-camper or a hardcore, ultralight purist looking for some milage on the legs, this crucial piece of gear will find itself at home in any camping or hiking kit.
+Summer in South Africa means a few thunderstorms are inevitable, and staying dry means staying comfortable.
+That’s where a hard shell comes in.
+We have a rain jacket that has a higher water column than most tents – the First Ascent Stormbreaker will have you covered without breaking the bank.
+If you’re a casual car-camper or a hardcore, ultralight purist looking for some mileage on the legs, this crucial piece of gear will find itself at home in any camping or hiking kit.

 So, now you’re dry, and well rested.
 Well almost.